derickwarshaw/robo-shop/README.md

   <img src="./public/images/readme-logo.png" alt="RoboShop logo"/>
 </p>

 RoboShop is a e-commerce web application featuring a product catalog with search and filtering, a shopping cart and checkout using the [Stripe API](https://stripe.com/docs/api).
+It was built using [React](https://github.com/facebook/react), [Redux](https://redux.js.org/), [Express](https://github.com/expressjs/express), [Sequelize](http://docs.sequelizejs.com/), and [Postgres](https://www.postgresql.org/docs/).

 This project was created by three students at [Fullstack Academy](https://www.fullstackacademy.com/) in Chicago.
 We had a week and a half to put together an e-commerce site.
 We got to choose our products, company name, and design, but there were certain features our site was required to have.
 On RoboShop, guests can select and buy items, or decide to log in as a user (and have a cart that persists), write reviews, and check out.